 I’ve seen a few places online that have traditional pemmican for sale.
 The reviews however are mixed.
 Besides that I’m a DIY guy so I decided to make my own.
 Once again I ran into an issue.
 You can’t just go to the grocery store and buy tallow.
 So I got to thinking about using coconut oil.
 The list of health benefits is long, it’s a solid up to 76 degrees, has a neutral flavor and the big part is you can find it everywhere and fairly cheap.

 How To Make Pemmican With Coconut Oil

 I decided to make this recipe as plain and easy as possible.
 Normally I like to only use grass fed beef but since I was out and knew I would be replacing the fat with coconut oil I went ahead and used regular beef.

-I started with one pound of ground beef.
-I cooked it in my skillet until all the pink was gone.
-Then I poured into a strainer and washed the meat off.
-Then I wiped the grease out of the skillet and cooked the beef a little longer the water was cooked off.
+Start with one pound of ground beef.
+Brown the ground beef in a skillet.
+Then pour into a strainer and wash the meat off.
+You want to get all the grease off the meat.
+Then I wipe the grease out of the skillet and cook the beef a little longer so all the water was cooks off.

 At this point I added it to my dehydrator while I slept.
-When I got up I checked it and it had reduced in size and was completely
+When I checked it and the ground beef had reduced in size and was completely dry.

 I then added it to a bowl.
 The bowl was for measuring.
 Since we need equal parts dried meat to fat.

 I had another bowl the same size so I filled and melted the coconut oil.